Do you dream of building a tiny house with your own hands?

 • Wall and roof sheathing

-• Depending on the build, we will possibly get into window and door installation
+• Depending on the build, we may get into window and door installation

 And here’s what you’ll learn in the online lecture series: